th2-net/th2-grpc-sim-template/README.md

-# GRPC Generator Template
+# GRPC Sim Template Library

 ## Current supported languages: Java, Python
-Fork this project and follow instructions.

 This tool generates code from `.proto` files and upload constructed packages (`.proto` files with generated code) to desired repositories.

 ### How to use: